 Space wanted/space available ads are solely for 501(c)(3) nonprofit organizations with office space available (full-time occupancy only), those seeking office space, or those with meeting or conference space for rent in the New York City area.
 There is no charge for this service.
 Send copy to dmyers at npccny.org.
 Copy must be submitted in paragraph format, and include the organization's name, a contact person's name, phone, email, and the dollar amount of the asking rent.
-Copy is subject to editorial changes and approval.
+Copy is subject to editorial changes.

 Those listed are supposed to contact NPCC once their space is no longer available.
 If readers find a particular space is no longer available, please email dmyers at npccny.org.